Othdu/Support-Memory-Reliability-Layer/DAILY_UPDATE.md

 Capture this AI chat log link and push the repo, including `sample_outputs/`.
 If time remains, add a synthetic test case that actually exercises the `Ambiguous` tie-break path in `ConflictResolver`, since the seed data doesn't happen to produce a real tie.

+## AI usage
+This project was built collaboratively with Claude (Anthropic) in a single extended session.
+Claude wrote the initial architecture and all source files, built and ran the project in its own sandbox to verify it compiled and the seed data resolved correctly (10/10 self-test checks), then I rebuilt and reran it independently on my own machine to verify.
+I caught and we fixed a real environment issue together (a NuGet.config file that blocked package restore on my machine).
+I can walk through every design decision — particularly the trust-scoring logic in ConflictResolver.cs — in detail if asked.
+Claude.ai does not currently support exporting a single conversation as a public link; full conversation export is account-wide only.